Laser

 What is laser treatment?

 Lasers have many uses as a medical treatment and can be used to cut, burn or destroy tissue.
-Its applications in the medical world include:
+Laser treatment can include:

 A laser (meaning ‘Light Amplification by Stimulated Emission of Radiation’) is a very intense light that can produce permanent effects when applied to a surface.
 It produces a very narrow beam of light which is useful in many technologies, and specifically in medical applications.

-Laser has many different applications in medicine, some of the most common medical procedures using laser include:
+Laser is used in many different ways in medicine, some of the most common medical procedures using laser treatment include:

 - Laser skin treatment – Laser has been used in dermatology for many years, and there are numerous ways it can be applied.
 Lasers can be used to treat vascular conditions such as thread veins, varicose veins and spider veins, where the laser is used to burn away the veins or to shrink the veinous tissues.